neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 export default App;
 ```

-The last step is to rebuild your React application and run neutralinojs app with `--window-enable-inspector` argument which will allow you to open developer tools.
+The last step is to run your Neutralinojs app with `--window-enable-inspector` argument which will allow you to open developer tools.

 ```bash
 cd myapp-react